 Revenues derived from water sales are partially pledged to retire the Water Revenue Refunding Bonds, Series 2020 (Bonds).
 The bond resolution adopted by the Commission requires the establishment and maintenance of the Series 2020 Debt Service Fund account.
-The moneys in the account are to be held separate and apart from all other funds of the Commission by the paying agent to pay promptly and fully the principal of and interest on the Bonds and any additional parity bonds issued hereafter.
+The money in the account is to be held separate and apart from all other funds of the Commission by the paying agent to pay promptly and fully the principal of and interest on the Bonds and any additional parity bonds issued hereafter.

-On or before the fifth $(5^{\text{th}})$ day of each month one sixth $(1/6^{\text{th}})$ of the interest falling due on the next interest payment date as well as one twelfth $(1/12^{\text{th}})$ of the principal falling due on the next principal payment date of the Bonds and any additional parity bonds, together with such additional proportionate sum as may be required to pay said principal and interest as the same respectively become due, shall be transferred to the debt service fund account.
+On or before the fifth ( $5^{th}$ ) day of each month one sixth ( $1/6^{th}$ ) of the interest falling due on the next interest payment date as well as one twelfth ( $1/12^{th}$ ) of the principal falling due on the next principal payment date of the Bonds and any additional parity bonds, together with such additional proportionate sum as may be required to pay said principal and interest as the same respectively become due, shall be transferred to the debt service fund account.